China’s economic growth falls to 3%, gradually reviving

 On Saturday, the Cabinet promised tax cuts, bank loans and other support for entrepreneurs to “promote stable growth.”

-“Reopening should result in a burst of growth over the coming year,” said Goldman Sachs economist Andrew Tilton in a report Friday.
+“Reopening should result in a burst of growth over the coming year,” Goldman Sachs economist Andrew Tilton said in a report.
 Goldman raised its outlook on this year’s expansion to 5.2% from 4.5%.

 Others are more cautious.
 The World Bank this month cuts it 2023 growth outlook for China to 4.3% from a forecast in June of 5.2%.
 It cited uncertainty about COVID-19 and the weak real estate industry.